munechika-koyo/smartdoor_host/README.md

 ```bash
 docker compose up -d
 ```
-you will need to set the login username and password.
+you need to set the login username and password.

-In this case, attach the running docker container:
+Attach to the running docker container:
 ```shell
 docker exec -it gunicorn-django bash
 ```
-and excute the creating superuser command:
+and excute the `creatingsuperuser` command:
 ```bash
 python manage.py createsuperuser
 ```